 The user does not see the visualization headers that contain the Export options menu (at the top right corner).

 For users who do not have “Edit” access in Analytics Builder, the visualization headers are hidden and these users cannot change the header settings.

 Only custom dashboards saved in the My Reports or My Account folder have hidden headers.
 In predefined dashboards the visualization headers are always set to visible.

 Set visualization headers to visible as follows:

-- Log in to the account with an LPA user or any user that has Edit access in Report Builder.
+- Log in to the account with an LPA user or any user that has Edit access in Analytics Builder.

 - Select the visualization with the hidden header and navigate to the Properties panel (on the left, interchanging with the Filters panel).